nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 }
 ```

+This a very minimal process definition that just contains an output definition and the script itself.
+In a real-world pipeline, a process usually contains additional blocks such as directives, inputs, and conditional clauses, which we'll introduce in the course of this training series.

+!!! note

+    The output definition does not _determine_ what output will be created.
+It simply _declares_ what is the expected output, so that Nextflow can look for it once execution is complete.
+This is necessary for verifying that the command was executed successfully and for passing the output to downstream processes if needed.

+#### 2.1.2 The `workflow` definition

+The second block of code describes the **workflow** itself.
+The workflow definition starts with the keyword `workflow`, followed by an optional name, then the workflow body delimited by curly braces.

-The second block of code describes the **workflow** itself, which consists of one call to the `sayHello` process.
+Here we have a **workflow** that consists of one call to the `sayHello` process.

 ```groovy title="hello-world.nf"
 workflow {